2025 FIFA U-17 World Cup: Knockout stage

-In the knockout stage, if a match is level at the end of normal playing time, no extra time will be played and the winners shall be determined by penalty shoot-out.
+In the knockout stage, if a match was level at the end of normal playing time, no extra time was played and the winners were determined by penalty shoot-out.

 Determination of knockout fixtures

 The bracket was decided by means of a ranking based on the standings of all teams in the group stage.
 Teams from the same group could not meet in the round of 32.

 Ranking of qualified teams

 Teams were seeded based on their performance in the group stage.